Cosmic acceleration driven by dark matter self-interactions: a phenomenological treatment: Equation of State for an Inhomogeneous Fluid

 where $\rho_c$ is the critical density.
 One can easily see that if $\rho_s=\rho_c$, i.e., all energy density in the universe is in the form of surface energy, we recover $q=-\frac{1}{2}$, the value for a universe dominated by cosmic branes.

-If we move on without introducing any exotic components like dark energy or cosmic branes, it is convenient to interpret this tension energy as Newtonian gravitational potential within the DM structure.
-Assuming that we have sheets with uniform mass density, we make the estimation,
+If we move on without introducing any exotic components like dark energy or cosmic branes, we may want to see if it is convenient to interpret this tension energy as Newtonian gravitational potential energy within the DM structure.
+For simplicity, let us assume that the matter content is confined in spherical shells.
+For such configuration gravitational potential energy, $U$ is given by (as in the standart exercise for electrostatics)

+where $m$ is the total mass of the shell, $\mathcal{R}$ is the radius and $G$ is the gravitational constant.
+Rewriting $m$ in terms of surface mass density $\mu$,